electrikmilk/jolt/README.md

 # Build

 Jolt is not only written in TypeScript, but in multiple files and directories in /src/ to keep development organized.
 Therefore, it must be combined and compiled.
+Either of these commands will create a /build/ directory.

-Compile into `jolt.js` in a build directory:
+Compile to create `build/jolt.js`:

 ```console
 tsc